 Important note: If you are using Store Manager for Magento or PrestaShop and unable to connect to more than one store, most likely that you have Standard Edition of Store Manager.

-Check related video to see how Bridge connection works
+Video explanation on how Bridge connection works

 Select "Tools->Database Bridge->Get Data from Web" to retrieve script file.
 After script is executed you get complete copy of your remote store on your local machine.
 You may work with the program now - all modifications one by one will be saved into one file.
 This file contains all SQL commands modifying your data such as DELETE, INSERT, UPDATE, ALTER and so on.